 Travel Camera

-Croatia is a stunningly beautiful country – and we recommend using a real camera to capture the sights of your trip.
+Croatia is a stunningly beautiful country – and we recommend using a real camera to capture the sights.

-We carry a DSLR Canon Rebel, which takes high quality photos and is excellent for beginner photographers (as it comes with heaps of accessories).
+We carry a DSLR Canon Rebel, which takes high quality pictures and is excellent for beginner photographers (as the kit comes with heaps of accessories).

 We also use a 18-135mm lens, which is ideal for travel photography.
 Find out more in our reviews of the Best Budget Travel Cameras.